U.S. flag An official website of the United States government

 • in which a coal-fired electric generating unit has been retired after 2009

-The mapping tool below reflects currently available data on two types of potentially qualifying energy communities.
-First, the map shows the census tracts and directly adjoining tracts that have had coal mine closures since 1999 or coal-fired electric generating unit retirements since 2009.
-These census tracts qualify as energy communities.
-Second, the map shows the metropolitan statistical areas (MSAs) and non-metropolitan statistical areas (non-MSAs) that have had 0.17% or greater direct employment related to extraction, processing, transport, or storage of coal, oil, or natural gas.
-Only a subset of these MSAs and non-MSAs will qualify as energy communities, depending on whether their unemployment rate for the previous year is equal to or greater than the national average unemployment rate.
-Annual unemployment rates at the county level for 2022 will be released in April 2023.
-This map will be updated with the MSAs and non-MSAs that meet both the 0.17% employment threshold and the unemployment rate requirement once the 2022 unemployment rates are released.
-The updated map will be released in May 2023.
+The mapping tool reflects currently available data on two types of energy communities.
+First, the map shows energy communities that are census tracts and that have had coal mine closures after December 31, 1999, or coal-fired electric generating unit retirements after December 31, 2009, and tracts that are directly adjoining.
+Second, the map shows the metropolitan statistical areas (MSAs) and non-metropolitan statistical areas (non-MSAs) that are energy communities for 2023.
+These MSAs and non-MSAs have had for at least one year since 2009, 0.17% or greater direct employment related to extraction, processing, transport, or storage of coal, oil, or natural gas (the fossil fuel employment (FFE) threshold) and have an unemployment rate for 2023 that is equal to or greater than the national average unemployment rate for 2023.
+These MSAs and non-MSAs that meet the 2023 unemployment rate requirement are energy communities as of June 7, 2024, and will maintain that status until the unemployment rates for 2024 become available and the 2025 Annual Statistical Area Category and Coal Closure Category Update is released.
+The guidance that determines the MSAs and non-MSAs that are energy communities based on 2024 unemployment rates will likely be released in May 2025.
+In addition, the map shows MSAs and non-MSAs that only meet the FFE threshold.
+These MSAs and non-MSAs are not energy communities as of June 7, 2024, because they do not meet the unemployment rate requirement; however, these areas could become energy communities in a future year if the unemployment requirement is also met.
 Note that brownfields are not shown on this map.

 Scroll to Top